contentful/slash-developers/docs/concepts/images.md

 If you switch to the _Media_ tab you will see the images in the space, note that most of them are quite large, requesting and loading each of these into your app will be a significant network and memory hit, ideally you want to request images at the size you need them.

-Typically images are retrieved from [the context of one or more entries](/developers/docs/references/content-delivery-api/#/reference/links), or by [calling assets directly](/developers/docs/references/content-delivery-api/#/reference/assets).
+Typically images are retrieved from [the context of one or more entries](/developers/docs/references/content-delivery-api/#/reference/links), or by [assets directly](/developers/docs/references/content-delivery-api/#/reference/assets).
 To make it clearer we will use a small JavaScript application to show Contentful's image features and how image assets relate to content entries.

 ![The Image content type selected and the entries it contains](image-content-type.png)